 Solstice is here for your daughter

 Solstice is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with depression, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with depression, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.

 For more information about how we help at Solstice, please contact us at (866) 278-3345.